 Citrus are considered subtropical but will grow in most areas of New South Wales, from the coast to the western inland and as far south as the Murray Valley.
-However, they will generally not grow on the tablelands, where severe frosts may damage the trees and fruit.
-The coastal areas north of Sydney are the most favourable for growth and early maturity because of their high summer and winter temperatures.
-Provided adequate irrigation is available, trees are tolerant of hot conditions, although exposed fruits may be sunburnt.
+However, they will generally not grow on the tablelands, where severe frosts can damage the trees and fruit.
+Provided adequate irrigation is available, trees can tolerate hot conditions, although exposed fruits can be sunburnt.

 The cold-hardiness of fruiting citrus types varies significantly.
 This often influences where certain varieties or types can be grown successfully, as regular frost damage must be avoided.
 In summary:

-Of the common rootstocks, rough lemon is frost-sensitive and sweet orange moderately susceptible, while citrange is cold-hardy and Poncirus trifoliata very cold-hardy.
+Rough lemon is a frost-sensitive rootstock and sweet orange moderately susceptible, while citrange is cold-hardy and Poncirus trifoliata very cold-hardy.

 Citrus trees grow best in deep (50 cm), well-drained, sandy loam soils.
-They will not tolerate very acidic or alkaline conditions, preferring a soil pH in the range 6–7.
-The maximum amount of sunlight is desirable for the growth, setting and maturity of fruit.
+They will not tolerate very acidic or alkaline conditions, preferring a soil pH between 6–7.
+Maximum sunlight is desirable for fruit growth, setting and maturity.
 Avoid positions that are low and frost-prone, or exposed to strong winds, particularly sea winds.

-If trees are planted in tubs they will require exposure to the sun for part of the day to maintain healthy growth.
+If trees are planted in tubs, they will need to be in the sun for at least part of the day to maintain healthy growth.
 Patios and small courtyards are suitable for tub trees such as Meyer lemons, cumquats and calamondins.

-Citrus belong to the family Rutaceae, which includes the genera of true citrus fruit - Citrus, Fortunella, Poncirus, Eremocitrus and Microcitrus.
+Citrus belong to the family Rutaceae, which includes the genera of true citrus fruit, i.e. Citrus, Fortunella, Poncirus, Eremocitrus and Microcitrus.

 An early, seedless variety that matures in May and June.
 Its fruit holds on the tree for several months under favourable conditions.
-The juice of this variety should be used quickly as it becomes bitter, even in short-term storage.
-In some coastal areas excessive summer fruit drop or shedding of developing fruit occurs, resulting in very poor navel crops (see the section ‘Problems’ for more information).
+The juice should be used quickly as it becomes bitter, even in short-term storage.
+In some coastal areas, excessive summer fruit drop or shedding of developing fruit occurs, resulting in very poor navel crops (see the Problems section for more information).

 Matures slightly earlier than Washington.
-It is also seedless with a fine rind, but is not as juicy as the Washington.
+It is also seedless with a fine rind but is not as juicy as the Washington variety.

-This is another early-maturing variety which is very juicy, but the thin rind is prone to splitting.
+An early-maturing variety that is very juicy, but the thin rind is prone to splitting.
 This navel tends to produce small fruit, and excessive preharvest drop can also be a problem.
 It is suitable for inland areas only.

 Lane Late navel

-Matures later than the other navels — it is not coloured until August.
+Matures later than the other navels and does not colour until August.
 It can be very slow to reach satisfactory cropping levels in coastal climates.

 Joppa, Parramatta, Homosassa, Siletta, Hamlin and Mediterranean Sweet

 A late, seeded variety that matures in September and October.
-Fruit will remain on the tree for 6 months under favourable conditions, but only if it is not damaged by fruit fly or black spot as may occur in coastal districts.
+Fruit will remain on the tree for 6 months under favourable conditions, but only if it is not damaged by fruit fly or black spot, which can occur in coastal districts.
 A seedless selection is also available.
-Valencia is the main growing and juicing variety in the State.
+Valencia is the main growing and juicing variety in the state.

 Three varieties are currently available: Ruby, Maltese and Harvard.
 Although popular in some Mediterranean countries owing to their distinctive flavour and appearance, they have only a limited appeal in Australia.
 The amount of rind and flesh pigmentation, particularly under mild coastal growing conditions, is usually disappointing.
 The hot, dry inland areas are more dependable for pigmentation development.

-This is a suitable variety for the coastal home garden.
-It bears several crops of fruit — in winter, spring and summer.
+This variety is suitable for the coastal home garden.
+It bears several fruit crops: in winter, spring and summer.
 The tree has few thorns and grows vigorously.
-Eureka is not compatible with P. trifoliata or citrange rootstocks and is normally propagated on rough lemon or the newer rootstock Benton citrange.
+Eureka is not compatible with P. trifoliata or citrange rootstocks and is normally propagated on rough lemon or Benton citrange.

 A hybrid that is more cold-tolerant than other lemon varieties.
-The fruit, which is produced throughout the year and is almost orange in colour, has a high juice content and a mild, low-acid flavour.
+The fruit, which is produced throughout the year and is almost orange, has a high juice content and a mild, low-acid flavour.

 An Australian seedling originally located in Queensland.
-A vigorous, heavy-cropping tree with fruit similar in appearance to a lemon but with lower acid and a distinctive ‘lemonade’ flavour.
+A vigorous, heavy-cropping tree with fruit similar to a lemon but with lower acid and a distinctive ‘lemonade’ flavour.

 A mid-season variety that matures between June and August; a late-maturing selection is also available.
 It has good flavour and is easily peeled.
 The fruit is subject to brown spot in coastal areas, and the trees tend to overcrop, resulting in smaller fruit size and tree decline.